Dzenly/nm-c/readme.md

 npm install -g @dzenly/nmc

 ```
-  'Usage: "nmc <arbitrary arguments for npm>" - runs npm with the specified arguments or unzips archieve from cache.'
+  'Usage: "nmc <arbitrary arguments for npm>" - runs npm with the specified arguments (saving node_modules in cache)
+  or unzips archieve from cache.'

   "nmc --nmc-clean" - cleans the whole cache.'

   "nmc --nmc-cache-size" - returns size of current cache.'
 ```